-Risk tolerance is the level of comfort associated with the consequences of sea-level rise and associated hazards in project planning and design.
-Risk aversion is the strong inclination to avoid taking risks in the face of uncertainty.
-State and local governments should consider the risks associated with various sea-level rise projections and determine their tolerance/aversion for those risks.
+Risk tolerance is the level of comfort associated with the consequences of sea-level rise and associated hazards in project planning and design.25 Risk aversion is the strong inclination to avoid taking risks in the face of uncertainty.
+State and local governments should consider the risks associated with various sea-level rise projections and determine their tolerance for, or aversion to, those risks

 Assessing risk requires evaluation of two dimensions: 1) uncertainty, which can be analyzed and assessed using a range of sea-level rise projections, and 2) impacts or consequences, which may require a combination of quantitative and qualitative assessments.
 The step-wise approach we provide guides decision makers through both dimensions of the risk analysis.
-Depending on the finite factors of location and project lifespan, decision makers will evaluate the potential impacts and adaptive capacity of the project across a spectrum of sea-level rise projections.
-This analysis will enable the decision maker to select the appropriate projection for the particular project.
-These steps complement other State guidance documents that provide a step-wise approach to the analysis needed to incorporate sea-level rise into planning and decision making, such at the California Coastal Commission's Sea-Level Rise Guidance and the State's Climate Adaptation Planning Guide.
-20,21
+Depending on the finite factors of location and project lifespan, decision makers will evaluate the potential impacts and adaptive capacity of the project across a spectrum of sealevel rise projections.
+This analysis will enable the decision maker to select the appropriate projection for the particular project while building in adaptation pathways and contingency plans should that projection be exceeded.
+These steps complement other State guidance documents that provide a stepwise approach to the analysis needed to incorporate sea-level rise into planning and decision making, such as the California Coastal Commission's Sea Level Rise Policy Guidance26 and Draft Residential Adaptation Policy Guidance.27